Why An "Is My Mother A Narcissist" Quiz May Not Be Helpful

-Numerous credible online quizzes have proven helpful to many people.
+Credible online quizzes have proven helpful to many people.
 The Enneagram and Myers-Briggs tests, for instance, may provide guidance and insight for individuals looking for help with self-discovery, self-mastery, or career direction.
-Many online quizzes, however, can be harmful.
-Self-diagnosis tests have the potential to exacerbate the feelings of people who may be worried about the state of their physical health.
-Unqualified psychological tests may give the inaccurate impression that individuals possess disabilities, disorders, or mental health conditions they do not actually have.
+Some online quizzes, however, can be harmful.
+Self-diagnostic tests may exacerbate worries about physical health, for example.
+Likewise, unqualified psychological tests may imply that individuals have disabilities, disorders, or mental health conditions they do not actually have.

 Some of the more problematic online quizzes may be those involving narcissism.
 Narcissistic personality disorder (NPD) is more than simply having narcissistic traits.
 It is a serious mental health disorder that can only be diagnosed by a medical professional.
-A simple online quiz is not enough to quantify and contain the complexity that resides within narcissistic personality disorder—nor can it adequately and accurately describe or assess the effects narcissistic personality disorder can have on the children who grew up with a mother who has NPD.
+A simple online quiz may be insufficient to quantify the complexity of narcissistic personality disorder.
+Moreover, it could fall short of accurately assessing the effects that a mother’s narcissistic personality disorder can have on her children.

-Narcissistic personality disorder is a personality disorder characterized by several traits.
-For someone to be diagnosed with narcissistic personality disorder, they must exhibit five or more of the following traits.
+For someone to be diagnosed with narcissistic personality disorder, they must exhibit five or more of the following traits:

 • Preoccupation with success, power, beauty, or love